 “But what we want is we want that content, in the long run, to be either first or better or best or pick your differentiated experience, on our platforms.
 We will want Bethesda content to show up the best as — on our platforms."
 Could this be the case for Fallout 5?

 Speculation suggests that the game will launch sometime in Fall 2022.
-There's no telling when the actual release date will be, but based on the time between the releases of Fallout 3 and Fallout 4, it's logical to expect this title sometime in 2022.
+There's no telling when the actual release date will be, but based on the time between the releases of Fallout 3 and Fallout 4, it would have been logical to expect this title sometime in 2022.
+However, we're in 2022 now and we've not heard a peep.

 The setting and location for Fallout 5 are obviously unknown, but past titles have all featured in a US state; so we can expect this to be the same again.